albertgoncalves/hello_nix/README.md

 # Hello, Nix!

-A small repo of early `Hello, World!`-like exercises with the Nix package manager.
+A small assortment of `Hello, World!`-like exercises with the Nix package manager.

 Needed things
 ---